PioneerCode/pioneer-tree/README.md

 =======================
 Pioneer Tree is an Angular 4 and up tree component the aims to stay out of your way.
 Giving you the freedom and tools necessary to produce dynamic tree components in markup that is defined by you.

-### Contributing

-Are you interested in contributing features or squashing bugs?
-Please take a look at the following to get started.

-<a href="CONTRIBUTING.md" target="_blank">CONTRIBUTING</a>

 ## Demo

 Head over to the <a href="https://pioneercode.github.io/pioneer-tree" target="_blank">Demo</a> to see it in action.